-P-Child Development Course 2516N
+P-Child Develop ment Course 2516N

 Level: 10-12

 Length: Year (10 credits)

 Graduation: Elective credit

 College Prep: Elective (g) credit

-Child David an mar at in a second subish such las storden
+Child Dovelonme nt is a source which enables studer to to understand hou

 Child Development is a course which enables students to understand how to work with and care for children as they grow.
 Students learn how children from prenatal stages through adolescence grow physically, mentally, socially, and emotionally.